Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

-\item Second we will consider the impact of the maturity $T$ for the claims on the risk premium (and thus the price of debt) and the market capitalization for each firm.
-In this consideration we wish to compare the network effects with two baseline models without a network.
-In order to consider the system without network effects we consider two settings: \begin{enumerate} \item with the assumption that all interbank assets are paid off in full in units of the risk-free asset; and \item with the assumption that all interbank assets are treated no differently than other risky assets (i.e.\ following the market geometric Brownian motion and not capped by the total obligations). \end{enumerate} Due to the risk of the interbank assets in a network, it is clear that the effective interest rate would be higher and market capitalization lower when including the network effects than when all interbank assets are treated as in baseline model \eqref{baseline:riskfree}.
+Second we will consider the impact of the maturity $T$ for the claims on the effective interest rate (and thus the price of debt) and the market capitalization for each firm.
+In this consideration we wish to compare the network effects with the two baseline models without a network presented above.
+Due to the risk of the interbank assets in a network, it is clear that the effective interest rate would be higher and market capitalization lower when including the network effects than when all interbank assets are treated as in baseline model \eqref{baseline:riskfree}.
 As depicted in Figure~\ref{fig:R_T1}, firm 1 has similar effective interest rate in all three scenarios, though the market capitalization is nearly double when interbank assets are treated as the market asset (baseline model \eqref{baseline:risky}).
 Firm 2, as depicted in Figure~\ref{fig:R_T2}, has orders of magnitude higher effective interest rates under the network effects than if they had no counterparty risk and noticeably higher effective interest rate when full network effects are taken into account than if interbank assets are treated no differently than other risky assets (i.e.\ following the market model).
 As expected due to their added risks, the network effects greatly reduce the market capitalization compared to the two single-firm scenarios considered herein.
-We wish to conclude by considering the shapes of the interest rates as a function of the maturity of the claims under network effects.
-In~\cite{merton1974} the hyperbolic shape of firm 1's effective interest rate would only occur if its debt-firm value ratio was greater than or equal to 1; similarly the shape exhibited by firm 2's effective interest rate would only occur if its debt-firm value ratio was strictly less than 1.
-However, as discussed above, the debt-firm value ratio does not have as unique a property under network effects as it did in~\cite{merton1974} without counterparty risk.
-Thus we find that the change in shape need not (and in this numerical example, does not) change shape at the individual debt-firm value ratios of 1.
+Notably, the results found herein match the heuristic expectations we have for our 2 baseline models; however, and as depicted in Figure~\ref{fig:EBA_beta} for the next case study, these heuristics lose much of their predictive power for low recovery rates $\alpha_x,\alpha_L < 1$.